-The organization may, at its discretion, provide an attachment to explain the entire year 2004 compensation package for any person listed in Part II.
+The organization may, at its discretion, provide an attachment to explain the entire year 2007 compensation package for any person listed in Part II-A.

-Fundraising fees exceeding \$50,000 should be reported in Part II, but not reimbursements for amounts paid by the fundraiser to others for printing, paper, envelopes, postage, mailing list rental, etc. Part II is intended for the fee portion of payments to contractors, not for any expense reimbursements.
+Fundraising fees exceeding \$50,000 are reported in Part II-A, but not reimbursements for amounts paid by the fundraiser to others for printing, paper, envelopes, postage, mailing list rental, etc. Part II-A is intended for the fee portion of payments to contractors, not for any expense reimbursements.